Tax Guide

 When you sell your Bali property:

-Double Tax Treaty (1992)
+Indonesia's Double Tax Treaties

 - Business profits: Taxed where the business has a permanent establishment